Too Many Times

 Reading the same line for the hundred and tenth time.
 She curled her toes back and stretched tight calves.
 Flexing arms over head, she caught a reflection in the room sized mirror, the empty space beside.
 If walls could talk, she wondered.

 Flicking the bedside light off the blinds drawn open wide.
 Stars in the sky in their infinity.
 An umbrella covering her and the one in her mind.
-Crossing hundreds of miles somewhere out at sea.
+Her thousand yard stare crossing hundreds of miles somewhere out at sea.

 It would be down tools time where she was.
 Days measured in longitude.
 A shudder coursed down her spine as she imagined tasting her end of day lager on her lips.
 Laughs in bars in far off exotic places.
 Olive skin and bright eyes staring at friendly strangers.
 One night only.
 She shook those thoughts away out of her head.